hbprosper/mlpracticum/README.md

 ```bash
 conda create -c conda-forge --name python3 root
 ```
 Before pressing __y__ to continue with the installation, scan through the list of packages and identify which of the above are in the list.
 That way, you will know which ones are missing and need to be installed using the conda install command.
-For example, as of this writing __pytorch__ is not available by default.
 In order to install a missing packages, first be sure to choose the conda environment into which the package is to be installed.
 First activate the desired environment, by doing, for example,
 ```bash
 conda activate python3
 ```